-Not a single performance marketer really loves Google’s App Campaigns – but we have to buy what we get, right?!
-So let’s try to make the best out of it – read below how you can easily 10x your success on Google App Campaigns with some simple tricks.
+Not a single performance marketer really loves Google’s App Campaigns.
+But we have to buy what we get, right?!
+So let’s try to make the best out of it by Implementing UAC best practices.
+Read below how you can easily 10x your success on Google App Campaigns with some simple tricks.

 1. How to set up your campaign?

 When setting up your App campaign you should decide whether you are trying to get people to simply download your App or take a specific action inside your App.
-Most of us want to achieve in-app actions, eg. purchases, registrations or adviews to monetize the user.
+Most of us want to achieve in-app actions.
+For example purchases, registrations, or ad views to monetize the user.
 You choose a goal for your App campaign, update your ad assets, and specify your target cost-per-install or cost-per-action as well as a maximum daily budget.
-However, based on our experience, there are several points that it’s worth to keep in mind once setting up your ad:
+However, based on our experience, there are several points that it’s worth keeping in mind once setting up your ad:

-- Structure & Naming: If you want to analyze your App campaigns success with a mobile measurement partner (MMP) like Adjust or Appsflyer you need to know that Google doesn’t share country information on the raw data level, therefore, your should run “1 x country by 1 x campaign” and use a clear campaign naming in Google in order to get the targeted country data from the reporting correctly.
+If you want to analyze your App campaign’s success with a mobile measurement partner (MMP) like Adjust or Appsflyer you need to know something.
+Google doesn’t share country information on the raw data level, therefore, you should run “1 x country by 1 x campaign”.
+And use a clear campaign naming in Google in order to get the targeted country data from the reporting correctly.

-- Start lower funnel: If your App is new to a country Google’s machine learning is not the best in optimizing your campaigns for a purchase event right away because it just doesn’t know enough about your App & users’ behavior.
-You will need to build this “knowledge” in your account and create a pure install volume campaign in the beginning.
-After you collected sufficient data it makes sense to slowly switch this to in-app action campaigns which optimize for the next step in the conversion funnel.
+If your App is new to a country Google’s machine learning is not the best in optimizing your campaigns for a purchase event right away.
+Because it just doesn’t know enough about your App & users’ behavior.
+You will need to build this “knowledge” in your account.
+You also need to create a pure install volume campaign in the beginning.
+After you collected sufficient data it makes sense to slowly switch this to in-app action campaigns.
+Which optimize for the next step in the conversion funnel.